sigmaSd/crates_io_api/README.md

 # Fork
-This fork goal is to remove dependencies as much as possible
+This fork goal is to remove dependencies as much as possible (33 total dependency instead of 130)

 Diffrence from the original:
 - serde replaced with nanoserde